mfkiwl/SF_Counter/README.md

 Chip Oscillator Configurator

-7. Synthesis the design, and click the "manage constraints" to configure the I/O pins.
+7. Synthesis the design, and click the **manage constraints** to configure the I/O pins.
 The pin configuration is shown in the figure below.
 Note that the Schmitt Trigger should be enabled for the sampled_signal external pin.

 ![](https://github.com/onioncc/SF_Counter/blob/main/Figures/13.png)

 I/O configuration

-8. Click the "Run PROGRAM Action" to run synthesis, Place and Route, and Program.
+8. Click the **Run PROGRAM Action** to run synthesis, Place and Route, and Program.
 You could also run these steps separately.

 ![](https://github.com/onioncc/SF_Counter/blob/main/Figures/14.png)

 Run PROGRAM Action

-9. Once it shows that the FPGA is successfully programmed, click the "Configure Firmware Cores", export a sample project containing the UART component as shown in the figure below.
+9. Once it shows that the FPGA is successfully programmed, click the **Configure Firmware Cores**, export a sample project containing the UART component as shown in the figure below.
 This step is to generate a sample project for host code.

 ![](https://github.com/onioncc/SF_Counter/blob/main/Figures/17.png)